Paul Moga

-Paul Daniel Moga (born November 13, 1972) is a United States Air Force major general who has served as the commander of Third Air Force since April 3, 2024.
+Paul Daniel Moga (born November 13, 1972) is a United States Air Force lieutenant general who has served as the 23rd superintendent of the United States Air Force Academy since August 7, 2026.
+Moga served as the commander of Third Air Force from April 3, 2024.
 He most recently served as chief of staff of United States Air Forces in Europe – Air Forces Africa from 2023 to 2024.
 He previously served as the Commandant of Cadets of the United States Air Force Academy from 2021 to 2023, and as the deputy director for operations of the United States Northern Command.
+In May 2026, he was nominated for assignment as superintendent of the United States Air Force Academy.
+He began this assignment on August 7, 2026.

 Moga was also the host of American Heroes Channel (formerly named the Military Channel) Television shows Showdown: Air Combat and Great Planes.

 Early life

 Paul Moga was born in Saint Paul, Minnesota, on November 13, 1972, and lived in the Saint Paul suburb of North Oaks, Minnesota.
 He attended Cretin-Derham Hall High School, graduating in May 1991.
 After high school, Moga attended the United States Air Force Academy and graduated with the Class of 1995.